fqantonio/GoingInductive/README.md

 **Bottom line**, if you don't want to take the risks, change conditionaly to have a student group more adapted to school or if you want to increase the lab practices skills in some subject or school context.

 Furthermore, we've to considered that the comparison is to a well developed and researched instructional design over more then 200 years, **Direct Instruction**.
-Any slight improve is strong.
+Any slight improve is considered very strong.

 Another thing that has to be acknowledge by the **stakeholders** is the fact that this change is overwhelming for a teacher alone: there is a crucial need to a commited, motivated and goal-oriented team work.
-However, the motivation cannot came from a external decision but must be driven by teacher's team.
+However, the motivation cannot came from a external decision but must be driven by a inner necessity.

-Also, one methodology is not a panacea for all of the learning process, there is a need of stimulating research and knowledge spread of the specific impacts of each strategy.
+Furthermore, one methodology is not a panacea for all of the learning process, there is a need of stimulating research and knowledge spread of the specific impacts of each strategy.
 In this work only two were considered.

 # Discussion

-Further research should include the develop of the same research in other educational contexts, national and internationaly, in order to confirm these findings and an analysis of the reason for the behavior declining over 2016.
-These work should be improved including inference analysis that include samples with no symmetry, difference variances and different distribution shapes.
-Also, there should be done a regression and cluster analysis as a way to confirm the results and conclusions presented here.
+**Further research** should include the develop of the same setting in other educational contexts, national and international, in order to confirm these findings and an analysis of the reason for the behavior declining over 2016.
+These work should be improved by including inference analysis that take in account samples with no symmetry, difference variances and different distribution shapes.
+Also, there should be done a regression and cluster analysis as a way to confirm the results and conclusions presented here, like a feedback strategy.

 # NOTES